The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: Coherent approximable categories, and passing from back to

 The reader may have noticed that in the treatment so far we have been strangely reticent about Example~\ref{E20.3}(ii).
-Recall: under the hypotheses of Notation~\ref{N22.1} we can look at the category $\cs=\big[\ct^b_c\big]\op$, endow it with the metric $\cm_i\op=\ct^b_c\cap\ct^{\leq-i}$, and consider the embedding $F:\cs=\big[\ct^b_c\big]\op\la\ct\op$.
-In Example~\ref{E21.5} we mentioned that, as long as $\ct$ is weakly approximable, this is a good extension with respect to the metric.
+Recall: under the hypotheses of Notation~\ref{N22.1} we can look at the category $\cs=\big[\ct^b_c\big]\op$, endow it with the good metric $\cm_i\op=\ct^b_c\cap\ct^{\leq-i}$, and consider the embedding $F:\cs=\big[\ct^b_c\big]\op\la\ct\op$.
+In Example~\ref{E21.5} we mentioned that, as long as $\ct$ is weakly approximable, this is a good extension with respect to the good metric.
 But since then there has been silence---no mention of the example.
-The reason is that without further hypotheses there isn't much to say, what we can prove is that $\fl'(\cs)$ is contained in $\big[\ct^-_c\big]\op$; this follows from \cite[Lemma~3.3]{Neeman18}.
+The reason is that without further hypotheses there isn't much to say, what we can prove is that $\fl'(\cs)$ is contained in $\big[\ct^-_c\big]\op$; this follows from \cite[Lemma~3.3]{Neeman24}.

-The reason we can't say much more without hypotheses is simple: without some noetherianness I see no reason for the category $\ct^b_c$ to be nonzero---we have proved that $\fl'(\cs)\subset\ct^-_c$, but to expect an inclusion in the other direction there better be some nonzero objects in $\ct^b_c$.
-And by way of cautionary example: if $R$ is a DGA, and $H^i(R)=0$ for $i>0$, then \cite[Example~3.3]{Neeman17A} teaches us that the category $\ct=\ch^0\big(\Mod R\big)$ is an approximable triangulated category.
-But unless $R$ is noetherian or $H^i(R)=0$ for $i\ll0$, I don't know any nonzero objects in $\ct^b_c$.
-In order to proceed we need to impose some hypothesis that guarantees the existence of enough objects in $\ct^b_c$.
+The reason we can't say much more without hypotheses is simple: without some restriction, I see no reason for the category $\ct^b_c$ to be nonzero---we have proved that $\fl'(\cs)\subset\ct^-_c$, but to expect an inclusion in the other direction there better be some nonzero objects in $\ct^b_c$.
+And by way of cautionary example: if $R$ is a DGA, and $H^i(R)=0$ for $i>0$, then \cite[Remark~4.3]{Neeman24} teaches us that the category $\ct=\ch^0\big(\Mod R\big)$ is an approximable triangulated category---in this example we still have a reasonable understanding of the preferred equivalence class of \tstr{s}.
+But then Bondarko and Vostokov~\cite[Corollary~4.3]{Bondarko-Vostokov20} improved on this and showed that, \emph{assuming only that $H^i(R)=0$ for $i>1$,} the category $\ct=\ch^0\big(\Mod R\big)$ is weakly approximable.
+And in this situation the preferred equivalence class of \tstr{s} is mysterious, we have no idea how to compute $\ct^b_c$, and in particular don't know if it is nonzero.